 There is truly never a bad time to visit Bavaria and the specific time of year you should arrive depends completely on you.
 Spring to summer is the optimal time to come and enjoy the countryside, perhaps hiking or cycling and being sure to pack the camera to capture the amazing scenery.
 Expect temperatures in the mid-20s°C in August.
 Oktoberfest is one of the world’s most famous events and Munich is still relatively mild at this time of year with temperatures usually around 10°C. Whether you are interested in skiing or checking out the traditional Christmas markets, Bavaria is also a popular destination for a winter holiday.

 Holiday apartment for max.
-4 personsfrom USD 604for 1 weekApprox.
-65 m², 2 bedrooms, 1 bathroom, pets not allowed, TV, Internet, WLAN, washing machine, dishwasher, non-smoking property, parking area
+4 personsfrom USD 481for 1 week2 bedrooms, pets not allowed, satellite TV, non-smoking property, parking area, farm holidays

 Schoenau am Koenigsee, Bavaria